Click Below For More Information

 An incredibly creative and fun team event, in which each team is challenged with building a hole for a miniature golf course.
 The real lesson to be learned is the vital importance of all teams communicating in order to build an entire course together.
 The competition for the most creative hole as well as the best golf score can get intense!
 Great for indoors or outdoors, and you don't need to know how to golf in order to participate.

 This is a fun, fast-paced event, in which you and your business associates pit your decision making, negotiating and teamwork skills against those of other “companies” (teams).
 The object of the game: is to accumulate wealth through planning and good business decisions in buying, selling, developing vineyards, and producing great wines.Each team starts with 4 Vine-opoly cards and some cash.
 They work together and individually to trade their cards with other teams—in order to form “Vine-opolies” (usually 3 or 4 cards of the same type, but with different regional names).
 You can imagine the amount of chaos and talking that goes on during the activity.
-For a group that does not often get to meet face to face, this is a perfect way to maximize interaction.
+For a group that does not often get to meet this is a perfect way to maximize interaction.
 There are many other twists that add to the fun –“Sideways” cards, “Free Parking,” “Wine Barrels of Fun” and passing “Go”—all figure into it.
 It’s fun, fast-paced, always entertaining.
 A wine-blending, tasting/drinking component in the game is a fun option.
 In the end, the team with the highest net worth is declared the winner.

 CGI Crime Scene Investigation